Skip to content

 PLEASE READ THIS: The organizers of this trip are not experts, not professional paddlers and do not necessarily have safety training or carry any safety equipment.
 Each paddler must have the training, experience and equipment required to complete this paddle safely, and must assume all personal risks.
 A Coast Guard approved life jacket or Personal Flotation Device must be worn by everyone while on the water.

-Rain or bad weather will cancel this trip.
-Check your email Friday evening for updated information and changes.
+Check your email Friday evening for updated information and changes

 This trip is sponsored by Western Sea Kayakers Club